-Part I - Task 1 - Graphics in Haskell
+Part I - Task 1 - Free code!

 Familiarise yourself with the graphics library you are using by writing a

-simple program which opens a window and draws something in it.
+simple program which opens a window and draws something in it (the provided code

 Part I - Task 2 - Library interface

 The turtle graphics language should be implemented as an embedded language

 library in Haskell.
 The turtle language should be provided to the user as a